jacobmoyle/ctci-ES6/README.md

 [Setup](#setup) :clap: [Running Tests](#running-tests) :clap: [Dependencies](#dependencies) :clap: [Shoutouts](#shoutouts)

-## What is this this?
+### What is this this?
 Why are you pushing at 2am?

-These are the solutions and their respective tests.
+These are tested solutions for [Cracking the Coding Interview](https://www.amazon.com/Cracking-Coding-Interview-Programming-Questions/dp/0984782850/ref=pd_lpo_sbs_14_t_0?_encoding=UTF8&psc=1&refRID=0Y60VYGGXQA2PJ0NPRF3).
 I'll be updating this repo as I go.

 My goal with this project is to become a better technical interviewer.
 I become a nervous wreck under pressure and employers find it less than desirable.
 So... here is my response to struggling in technical interviews.

 It's also a way to stay productive when anxiety keeps me up :tada:.